 YALI RLC West Africa Emerging Leaders Program

-Selection for participation in the YALI Regional Leadership Center West Africa will be conducted as a merit-based, open competition.
-All eligible applications will be reviewed by a selection panel.
-Chosen semi-finalists will then be interviewed before a final selection is made and an invitation to join the program is issued.
+Selection for participation in Cohort 46 (Onsite) of the YALI Regional Leadership Center West Africa, Accra will be conducted as a merit-based, open competition.
+All eligible applications will be reviewed by a selection panel and shortlisted.
+Shortlisted applicants will then be interviewed before a final selection is made and an invitation to join the program issued.

 Selection panels will use the following criteria to evaluate applications:

 - Demonstrated leadership in public service, business and entrepreneurship, or civic engagement.

 - Active engagement in public or community service, volunteerism, or mentorship.